 1. DON'T HAVE MORE CHILDREN THAN YOU OR THE WORLD CAN SUPPORT

-So the human population growth WILL slow down dramatically at some point in the near future, but the big question is what will cause that to happen?
-Will it be due to deaths caused by wars, disease, famine, pollution, and natural disasters, or will it be because we make the conscious choice to have less children?
+So the human population growth WILL slow down dramatically at some point in the very near future, but the big question is

-If you are thinking about having children I would encourage consider the following question...
+If you are thinking about having children I would encourage you to ask yourself the following question...

-"If you have children what will the world be like when they are your age?"
+"If I have a child now, what will the world be like when my child is my age?"

 Consider Adopting A Child

 Over 350,000 babies are born every day in the world, but not all of them have parents who are able or willing to raise them,

 so if you want to raise children please consider adopting a child in need.

 Every day over 10,000 animals in the pound are put to sleep due to not being adopted, yet as this is happening many people